noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 #include_code constructor noir-projects/noir-contracts/contracts/easy_private_voting_contract/src/main.nr rust

 This function takes the admin argument and writes it to the storage.
-We are also using this function to set the `voteEnded` boolean as false in the same way.
+We are also using this function to set the `vote_ended` boolean as false in the same way.

 ## Casting a vote privately